What To Say When Someone Calls You a Loser: 20 Suggestions

 Appropriate Use: This is suitable when the insult seems to be a cry for help or a reflection of the other person’s personal struggles.
 It shows empathy and willingness to support, despite the negativity.

-See also 20 Things to Say When Someone Calls You "Crazy"
+See also What To Say When Someone Calls You Stupid: 20 Suggestions

 5. The Self-Affirming Declaration